apache/yunikorn-site/README.md

 The website running at https://yunikorn.apache.org will be updated automatically via the configuration set in the `.asf.yaml` file.

 ## Make changes
-You can build and run the web-site server locally in development mode with the following command:
+You can build and run the website server locally in development mode with the following command:
 ```shell script
 ./local-build.sh run
 ```

-This commands will build a docker image `yunikorn/yunikorn-website:latest` locally, and launch the web-server at URL: [http://localhost:3000](http://localhost:3000)
+This command will build a Docker image `yunikorn/yunikorn-website:latest` locally, and launch the web-server at this URL: [http://localhost:3000](http://localhost:3000)
-The web-site will be built based on the content in the current directory.
+The website will be built based on the content in the current directory.
-Any changes that are made within the directory will automatically trigger the update of the local web-server.
+Any changes that are made within the directory will automatically trigger the update of the local webserver.
 You can review your changes from the local endpoint to verify your changes.
-Once the development is done, you need to ctrl+c to exit the script mode.
+Once the development is done, you need to press `Control+C` to exit the script mode.

 A build via the script will generate the website in the `build` directory.

 The script also allows you to remove all dependencies and installed artefacts.
-This will ensure the next build is a complete clean build like Github Action will run when publishing the site.
+This will ensure the next build is a complete clean build like GitHub Actions will run when publishing the site.
 ```shell script
 ./local-build.sh clean
 ```

 ## Local build
 Instead of running the build inside a docker image you can also run it locally when you have yarn installed.
-This is faster than running the build inside a docker image:
+This is faster than running the build inside a Docker image:
 ```shell script
 yarn install
 yarn build